vangougha/Working-Diary/Readme.md

     options.UseSqlite(builder.Configuration.GetConnectionString("sqlconnection"));
 });
 ```

 This service registration can be used with middleware.

 ## Day 5

 I spent 2 hours working on MovieApp and SpotifyApp for ASP.Net Core and MovieApp has some bugs.
 I'll spend my whole day trying to fix it, if I can't I'll ask someone else to help me probably.
 And I won't study today.
 I'll double my work tomorrow.

+## Day 6

+I started working early today.
+Yesterday, I finished my Spotify application and now I'm almost done with my movie app.
+I think I need to add more features to the app, such as:

+* Setting a minimum and maximum value for MovieDegree.
+Users should be able to rate movies on a scale from 1 to 10.
+* Currently, the program only holds data while it is running.
+I could transfer this data to a database or save it to a text file.
+Actually, saving to a text file might be a good idea, as I could explore file management techniques as well.

+I think I liked ASP, it's cool!